Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-Finally, we prove that the map $\iota_{\vec{v}}$ induces a bijection of flows that also preserves the direction of flows--- both the closed flows and the path flows (those that pass through the graph fragment).
+Finally, we prove that the map $\iota_{\vec{v}}$ induces a bijection of the individual directed strands within each stranding.
 Suppose $S_+$ is a stranding of $G_+$ with loop edge labeled $\vec{x}$ and $S_-$ is the stranding induced from $\iota_{\vec{v}}(\vec{x}) = \vec{y}_1$.
-Every closed flow in $G_-$ must run along the edge with binary label $\vec{y}_1$.
-We consider the following cases: \begin{itemize} \item Suppose $i,j$ are both nonzero in $\vec{v}$.
-Then there is no $(i,j)$ flow along any boundary edges of the graph fragments and the $(i,j)$ flow in $G_-$ should match that of $G_+$.
-Moreover, entries $i,j$ in $\vec{y}_1$ contain the same values as the corresponding entries in $\vec{x}$, and so there is a closed flow in $L_{(i,j)}(G_-)$ along the edge with binary label $\vec{y}_1$ if and only if there is a corresponding flow in the same direction along the loop edge in $G_+$. \item If $i,j$ are both zero in $\vec{v}$ then by construction, we check there is no closed $(i,j)$ flow in $G_-$.
-There is no $(i,j)$ flow in the examples in the first row of Figure~\ref{figure: flow-preserving bijection with loops}, and no $(i,j)$ flow over a horizontal edge in either $G_-$ or $G_+$ in the second row.
-For the graphs in the second row, the $(i,j)$ flows run solely vertically compatible with the boundary edges, and thus have the same number and direction in $G_-$ as in $G_+$. \item Now suppose that exactly one of $i, j$ is zero in $\vec{v}$.
-Again, we confirm there is no closed $(i,j)$ flow in $G_-$.
-In this case, an $(i,j)$ flow in $G_-$ runs along exactly one of the edges labeled $\vec{y}_1$ and $\vec{y}_2$.
-The $(i,j)$ flow is therefore not closed in the interior of $G_-$ so passes over both boundary edges for $G_-$ in the first row and at least two boundary edges for $G_-$ in the second row.
-Since one of $i, j$ is nonzero in $\vec{v}$ there cannot be two $(i,j)$ flows passing through $G_-$.
-Since flows are well-defined, however the $(i,j)$ flow runs through $G_-$ and $G_+$, it has the same endpoints (and thus direction) in both graphs. \end{itemize} \end{proof}
+Every closed strand in $G_-$ must run along the edge with binary label $\vec{y}_1$.
+We consider the following cases: \begin{itemize} \item Suppose entries $i,j$ are both nonzero in $\vec{v}$.
+Then there are no $(i,j)$ strands along any boundary edges of the graph fragments and the $(i,j)$ strands in $G_-$ should match that of $G_+$.
+Moreover, entries $i,j$ in $\vec{y}_1$ contain the same values as the corresponding entries in $\vec{x}$, and so there is a closed strand in $L_{(i,j)}(G_-)$ along the edge with binary label $\vec{y}_1$ if and only if there is a corresponding strand in the same direction along the loop edge in $G_+$. \item If $i,j$ are both zero in $\vec{v}$ then by construction, we check there are no closed $(i,j)$ strands in $G_-$.
+There are no $(i,j)$ strands in the examples in the first row of Figure~\ref{figure: strand-preserving bijection with loops}, and no $(i,j)$ strands over a horizontal edge in either $G_-$ or $G_+$ in the second row.
+For the graphs in the second row, the $(i,j)$ strands run solely vertically compatible with the boundary edges, and thus have the same number and direction in $G_-$ as in $G_+$. \item Now suppose that exactly one of $i, j$ is zero in $\vec{v}$.
+Again, we confirm there are no closed $(i,j)$ strands in $G_-$.
+In this case, an $(i,j)$ strand in $G_-$ runs along exactly one of the edges labeled $\vec{y}_1$ and $\vec{y}_2$.
+The $(i,j)$ strand is therefore not closed in the interior of $G_-$ so passes over both boundary edges for $G_-$ in the first row and at least two boundary edges for $G_-$ in the second row.
+Since one of $i, j$ is nonzero in $\vec{v}$ there cannot be two $(i,j)$ strands passing through $G_-$.
+Since strands are well-defined, however the $(i,j)$ strand runs through $G_-$ and $G_+$, it has the same endpoints (and thus direction) in both graphs. \end{itemize} \end{proof}